NSHG-PM 2023 workshop

 Pekka Vartiainen, University of Helsinki, Finland

-Gudmundur Einarsson, deCODE, Iceland
+Gudmundur Einarsson, deCODE genetics, Iceland

 Conference venue